g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

  * **`Background color`:** choice of the background color of the maps (default white)

 ***NB:** the security protocols prevent the creation of screenshots if WMS services with domains other than the publication one are present on the map. **In this case the icons will not be present on the client even if the MapControl is selected.**
-To avoid this, set the WMS as **internal WMS** in the [Widget managment](https://g3w-suite.readthedocs.io/en/v3.8.x/g3wsuite_administration.html#widget-management) session.
+To avoid this, set the WMS as **internal WMS** in the [Widget managment](https://g3w-suite.readthedocs.io/en/v3.9.x/g3wsuite_administration.html#widget-management) session.

 ![](images/manual/g3wsuite_administration_group_add_geodata.png)

 With regard to the **Base Layers**, it is specified that the external services available by default are:
  * **OSM**

-It is also possible to add **Bing** and **Google** maps to the Base Layers but it is first necessary to acquire the respective API Keys and set them in the Django settings level.
+Due to the change in licenses, it is no longer possible to use **Bing** and **Google** as BaseLayer outside of Bing and Google applications.

-Remember that it is possible to build customized Base Layers starting from projects published on the suite.
+Remember that it is possible to build customized Base Layers starting from open external Base Layer or from the contenents of a projects published on the suite.

-In this regard, consult the session [**Base map layer**](https://g3w-suite.readthedocs.io/en/v3.8.x/g3wsuite_administration.html#caching-layer-base-map)
+In this regard, consult the session [**Base map layer**](https://g3w-suite.readthedocs.io/en/v3.9.x/g3wsuite_administration.html#add-custom-base-layers)

-It is possible to create/add **customized Base Layers** starting from the cache of the single layers present in published webgis

-See [**Caching layer**](https://g3w-suite.readthedocs.io/en/v3.8.x/g3wsuite_administration.html#caching-layer-base-map) paragraph in the **Widget management** session.

 #### Copyright
 **`Terms of use`:** description of the terms of use of the map and any other info